trhlikfilip/MLMI-2025/corpus/README.md

-# Scripts for extracting analysing and adjusting the corpora
+# Scripts for analysing and adjusting the corpora

 ## Metrics
 - _corpus_metrics.py_: Extracts all metrics from the TextDescriptives library